Pensions Solicitors Ireland

 If the pensions are valuable assets, the assistance of a pensions actuary to conduct a pensions comparison report and valuation may be required to assess the true value of the assets.

 Can a spouse get a pension in a divorce?

 These are known as a ‘Pension Adjustment Orders’ (PAO).
 At the conclusion of the case these Court Orders are servced on the trustees of the pension scheme of which either the spouse /civil partner/ qualified cohabitant is a member, requiring the trustees of the pension scheme to pay a proportion of the pension benefits to the other spouse/civil partner/ qualified cohabitant or the Order can be for the benefit of a child or dependent member of the family.

 These type of remedies tend to be limited to the duration of the marriage and to the date of the order only.
-Pensions are complex and our family law solicitors are expert at guiding you as you progress with regards to review of such matters.
+Pensions are complex and our pensions solicitors in Ireland are expert at guiding you as you progress with regards to review of such matters.

 Alternatively other financial remedies may be used to balance the pension asset (such as financial orders, property adjustment orders, maintenance orders etc.)